P l a n e G e o m e t r y

 An Adventure in Language and Logic

-We explained in the Introduction that it is not possible to prove every statement.
+IT IS NOT POSSIBLE to prove every statement; we saw that in the Introduction.
 Nevertheless, we should prove as many statements as possible.
-Which is to say, the statements on which the proofs are based should be as few as possible.
+Which is to say, the statements we do not prove should be as few as possible.
 They are called the First Principles.
-There are three categories of them: Definitions, Postulates, and Axioms or Common Notions.
+They fall into three categories: Definitions, Postulates, and Axioms or Common Notions.
 We will follow each with a brief commentary.

 11. An angle is the inclination to one another of two straight lines that meet.